CivicActions/guidebook/CONTRIBUTING.md

 Once you are done making commits to your branch, you can then create a PR from your branch to the master branch, which will include all changes.

-## The recommended, but more advanced way: fork the handbook
+## The more advanced way: fork the handbook

-If you're familiar with the git fork and pull request (PR) workflow, we definitely recommend forking this repo and making pull requests from your fork.
-This is the recommended way to contribute.
+If you're familiar with the git fork and pull request (PR) workflow, you can fork this repo and make pull requests from your fork.
+This is a great way to contribute.

 The easiest way to get started, if you're not familiar with the command line or an existing git repo management tool, is by installing [Github Desktop](https://desktop.github.com/), and then learning how to keep your fork up to date with the latest, create commits, and submit PRs.

 You can use any other number of tools, including text editors (such as [Atom](https://atom.io/)) and the command line, or other GUI tools.

 Resources:

 * [Fork a Repo](https://help.github.com/articles/fork-a-repo/)
 * [Working with Forks](https://help.github.com/articles/working-with-forks/)
 * [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started/)